-The Company formulated a DispersinB®-Gentamycin Wound Gel Spray containing a thermo reversible gelling agent that makes the liquid spray become a gel when applied at body temperature.
+The Company has previously developed the antibiofilm Enzyme in combination with Gentamycin and formulated an Enzyme-Gentamycin wound gel spray containing a thermo reversible gelling agent that makes the liquid spray become a gel when applied at body temperature.
 Gentamycin is an FDA approved broad-spectrum antibiotic and is used in currently marketed wound care products.
 This wound spray is developed for both human and veterinary applications.
-The in vitro efficacy of the wound spray was tested against wound-infection associated bacteria and it demonstrated broad-spectrum antibiofilm-antimicrobial activity.
-A pilot in vivo efficacy study using mouse wound model of Staphylococcus aureus biofilm infection was conducted in collaboration with the Texas Tech University Health Sciences Center.
-In this study, the efficacy of Gentamycin alone was compared with that of DispersinB-Gentamycin combination, and the combination was more effective than Gentamycin alone.

-The Company successfully completed the contract with the United States Army Dental and Trauma Research Detachment (USADTRD) to develop an antibiofilm-antimicrobial wound gel formulation comprising DispersinB antibiofilm enzyme and the US Army's antimicrobial peptide.
+The Company successfully completed the contract with the United States Army Dental and Trauma Research Detachment (USADTRD) to develop an antibiofilm-antimicrobial wound gel formulation that includes its antibiofilm Enzyme and the US Army's antimicrobial peptide.
 The wound gel reduced over 95% of biofilm-embedded wound associated bacteria as compared to the commercial wound gel which showed only a 50% reduction.
-The superior performance is due to synergy between DispersinB and antimicrobial peptide.
+The superior performance is due to synergy between the antibiofilm Enzyme and the antimicrobial peptide.
 This wound gel is intended for treating combat wound associated infections.